-Data collected by Palmer's RASA unit is relayed real-time via a virtual private network (VPN) across the Internet back to the CTBT Organization (CTBTO) in Vienna.
+Data collected by Palmer's RASA unit is relayed back to the CTBT Organization (CTBTO) in Vienna.
 As of August 2006, both the RASA and seismic systems have been certified by CTBTO.
 Palmer is now officially part of the IMS.
 The automated RASA continually filters ambient air and tests for particulates with radioisotope signatures indicative of a nuclear weapons test.
 The Research Associate operates and maintains the instrument.

 The system operated consistently this month.
-The RASA GUI needed a restart, which was successfully restored the display.
 The amount of filter material was checked as needed, and the new flow meter continues to operate.
-Daily filters were processed as needed and the monthly log was sent on time.
+Daily filters were processed on August 5th, 12th 19th, and 26th.
+The monthly log was sent on time.